AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 3. You can use the image that you purchase to create an ECS instance or replace a system disk.

-## If I do not purchase an Alibaba Cloud Marketplace image or an image that derives from an Alibaba Cloud Marketplace image, is an error reported when I call an ECS API operation to use the image to create an ECS instance or replace a system disk?
+## If I do not purchase an Alibaba Cloud Marketplace image or an image derived from an Alibaba Cloud Marketplace image, is an error reported when I call an ECS API operation to use the image to create an ECS instance or replace a system disk?

 Yes, an error is reported with the `QuotaExceed.BuyImage` error code.